dsbondin/dsbondin.github.io/_posts/2017-12-21-trading_journal_app_-_rails_project.markdown

   resources :trades
 ```

-the routes for the best and the worst trades have to set before `resources`, otherwise Rails will treat them as `trades/:id `and will send the user to `trades#show` action.
+the routes for the best and the worst trades need to be set before `resources`, otherwise Rails will treat them as `trades/:id `and will send the user to `trades#show` action.

 The second problem I stumbled on was with writing attributes to a linked model.
 When trader adds a new trade to their journal they have an option of either choosing an existing instrument or creating a new one.
 Rails allows you to implement both using helpers like `accepts_nested_attributes_for` and `reject_if:` keywords.
 In my case `reject_if:` would be used to stop Rails from creating an empty Instrument if trader chose an existing from the list.
 I still don't know why but it didn't work for me, maybe because I used a custom attributes writer.
 But I fixed the problem quickly by creating a method in TradesController that would erase an empty instrument_attributes hash from params: